NumEconCopenhagen/projects-2024-carl-emil-nicholas-og-christian/modelproject/README.md

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project imports the the numpy, matplotlib.pyplot, scipy and sympy packages.